 The misconduct of journals and academics through their obsessive focus on statistically significant findings is reflected by the replication crisis and the prevalence of p-hacking.
 The implications are that many, even most published studies are probably false.

 If Wansink differs from others, it is in his disarming openness in a 2016 blog post admitting to data dredging.
-This post attracted intensive scrutiny from his peers and began.
+This post attracted intensive scrutiny from his peers and began a thorough examination of much of his research.

 To put this into context, Wansink has published more than 500 articles.
 If 250 of them prove to be false in the sense that the results cannot be replicated, then he is on par with social and medical science in general.

-The retraction of thirteen of Wansink’s articles - some of which have been replicated by others - is a blip receiving much more attention than it deserves.
+The retraction of thirteen of Wansink’s articles - some of which have been replicated by others - is a blip that is receiving much more attention than it deserves.

 Science ought to be interested in what it true, rather than baying about the missteps of its practitioners.
 If science were to follow the principle of 'wrong in one thing, wrong in everything' (fallus in uno, fallus in omnibus), science would be a very thin volume and even then, likely to reflect only the findings of those whose errors have not been detected.